The Japanese Tsunami Drill - Japanese Rule of 7

 Sunday dawned cool and sunny.
 It was a perfect day for our early-morning Japanese tsunami drill, so when the sirens sounded we all strolled up to the park and watched the fire department explain how to use a fire extinguisher for half an hour.
-Then we played some Ground Golf and sat around eating pig soup and drinking shochu.
+Then we played some “ground golf” and sat around eating pig soup and drinking shochu.
 I was like, man, if this is what tsunami’s are like, I can’t understand why people aren’t more enthusiastic about them.

 Japanese Pig Soup

-Ground Golf was a little better.
+Ground golf was a little better.
 It’s exactly like real golf, except with all mental and physical challenges removed.
 You just lope around hitting these big colored balls with wooden mallets and every hole’s a par four regardless of distance.
 So it’s basically golf for retarded people.
 Anyway it was good to be outdoors and at some point beers started being distributed so I was completely happy.

 A Rough Saturday in Japan

 The Saturday before also dawned cool and sunny, but it was far from perfect.
 It started off well enough though, with my girlfriend and I getting Vietnamese sandwiches from the little shop that sells, well, Vietnamese sandwiches.
 We took them to the park, played frisbee, and had a picnic.
 We spread a yellow plastic sheet on the grass, the sky was blue, I had a couple beers, then we came back home and our neighbor was dead.
+So that kind of sucked.

 Actually, Kato-san had died a few days before and had already been cremated, so everybody was going in and out of his apartment to pay respects to his wife, plus adult son and daughter.
-So my girlfriend and I quickly changed from shorts and t-shirts to funeral wear, then hustled to 7-Eleven for special funeral envelopes and a special funeral pen.
-Then we used the wrong end of the stupid pen and the ink was too dark, so we had to rush back out and buy two more special envelopes.
+So my girlfriend and I quickly changed from shorts and t-shirts to funeral wear, then hustled to 7-Eleven for special funeral envelopes and the special funeral pen.
+Then we used the wrong end of the stupid double-ended pen and the ink was too dark, so we had to rush back out and buy two more special envelopes.
+Celebrations, black ink; funerals, dark gray ink.
+Everybody knows that.

 Buy a Black Suit

 Now I don’t give a whole lot of advice about Japan, but I will say this: if you plan to live here a while, buy a pure black suit.
 I only know this because I never have, so every time this happens my girlfriend’s like, You can’t wear pinstripes to a wake!
 And I’m like, Well, it’s this or the Speedo, take your pick.
-And apparently my white shirt’s too shiny, although I’m pretty sure Kato-san would appreciate such fine pima cotton.
+And apparently my white shirt’s too shiny, although I’m pretty sure Kato-san would appreciate such fine Pima cotton.
 What can I say, I’m fashionable.
-Anyway, I always end up being the only guy at the service looking like he’s ready to make you a screaming deal on a new Mustang.
+Anyway, Ken Seeroi always ends up being the only guy at the service looking like he’s ready to make you a screaming deal on a new Mustang.

 Whatever.
-I knelt on the black cushion before a smiling portrait of Kato-san and laid my envelope with a measly few thousand yen on the small stack of other envelopes, then lit a stick of incense and started bawling.
+I knelt on the black cushion before a smiling portrait of Kato-san and laid my envelope with a measly few thousand yen on the small stack of other envelopes, then lit a stick of incense and the floodgates opened.

 A Japanese Wake